Roger Sherman Greene II

 During his years with the China Medical Board, Greene developed close ties with China's westernized intellectuals, most notably the philosopher-diplomat Hu Shih.
 He was deeply involved in projects directed toward the modernization of China, especially in the field of public health.
 He also kept up a steady correspondence with members of the Department of State responsible for American policy toward China.
 With China torn by civil strife in the 1920s, Greene urged a policy of noninterference, arguing that the Chinese were entitled to the freedom that Americans had enjoyed in the 1860s: the freedom to fight their civil war until one side won a decisive victory and could unify and determine the future of the country.
-In 1927-1928 he led a group of Americans in Peking, mostly missionaries, who successfully opposed a plan by the American minister for intervention in cooperation with the other great powers.
+In 1927-1928 he led a group of Americans in BEIJING, mostly missionaries, who successfully opposed a plan by the American minister for intervention in cooperation with the other great powers.
 Greene's opinion carried special weight at this time because Nelson T. Johnson, his former protégé in the consular service, had taken over responsibility for East Asian affairs within the State Department.

 Tension developed, however, between Greene and the Rockefeller Foundation.
 This was partly the result of Greene's character and style.
 To many he seemed the archetypical New Englander, austere, righteous, and rigid; and he was, indeed, highly principled and uncompromising.
 He regarded with contempt the increasing involvement of John D. Rockefeller III in China Medical Board affairs and would do nothing to appease that young man's sensibilities.
 A host of financial issues, born of the board's depression-ridden desire to cut expenses, served as irritants, but the major issue became the future of the department of religion at Peking Union Medical College.
-In founding the college in 1916, John D. Rockefeller, Jr., had acquired the facilities of a British missionary medical school and had declared his intention to continue the school's religious atmosphere.
+In founding the college in 1916, John D. Rockefeller Jr., had acquired the facilities of a British missionary medical school and had declared his intention to continue the school's religious atmosphere.
 Greene, however, had come to believe that the effort to instill Christianity in medical and nursing students was an anachronism in modern China.
 As Chinese nationalism grew more intense in the 1920s and 1930s, both students and faculty objected to the department of religion.
 Regarding the department as expendable during the budget crisis, Greene fought hard for his beliefs, but lost out in a confrontation with the Rockefellers.
 He resigned from the China Medical Board in 1934, and later the same year, by direction of the board, submitted his resignation from the Peking Union Medical College as of July 1935.